Implementing Customer Self-Care Portals for Cloud and Communications with Salesforce

-Self-care portals are an important element of digital transformation and Quote-to-Cash (QTC or Q2C).
+Self-care portals play a crucial role in the digital transformation and within the Quote-to-Cash (QTC or Q2C) cycle.

-They can interact with clients, employees, partners and other target groups.
-For example, cloud and communications providers may want to enable a different digital experience for:
+These portals can effectively engage with various stakeholders, including clients, employees, partners, and other key target groups.
+For instance, cloud and communications providers may need to offer tailored digital experiences for different audiences, such as:

-2. Develop a portal integrated with Salesforce via the API in any traditional programming language such as node.js or Java (“traditional portal”)
+- Develop a portal integrated with Salesforce via the API in any traditional programming language such as Python, node.js or Java (“traditional portal”).

 Considerations